Social Sciences Media & Communication

 HK$150 (Non-refundable)Course Fee

-- Course Fee : HK$38,800 per programme (To be paid in two instalments, non-refundable and subject to change without prior notice.
-Admin charge apply to course withdrawal.)
+- Course Fee : HK$41,200 per programme (Effective from October 2023 intake.
+To be paid in two instalments, non-refundable and subject to change without prior notice.
+Admin charge applies to course withdrawal.)

 - The CEF Institution Code of HKU SPACE is 100